ninrod/rsynced-melpa/melpa/msvc-readme.txt

   The project buffer name is based on the following format.
   *MSVC Project <`db-name`>*
-  msvc-mode will be applied automatically when source code belonging to the project has been opened. msvc-mode has been applied buffer in the mode line MSVC`version`[platform|configuration] and will be displayed.
+  msvc-mode will be applied automatically when source code belonging to the project has been opened. msvc-mode has been applied buffer in the mode line MSVC`product-name`[platform|configuration] and will be displayed.
   You can activate a lot of projects.

 * REQUIRED PROPERTIES